 Splunk ES collects and aggregates log data generated throughout the organization’s technology infrastructure, from host systems and applications to network and security devices such as firewalls and antivirus filters.
 Splunk can thus be used to efficiently and graphically identify, categorize, and analyze security incidents from device and event log data provided to it.

 IRI DarkShield is a machine-learning-enabled data discovery and masking package for personally identifiable information (PII) in dark data (unstructured) files — like email repositories, .pdf and Microsoft documents, and images.
 DarkShield produces a high volume and quality of log file results from its PII search and mask operations.

 These flat-file extracts from DarkShield can feed Splunk ES to produce insight into PII-related vulnerabilities in various files on the network, and those that DarkShield already protected.
-Other IRI software, including FieldShield, CellShield EE, and Chakra Max, produce similar logs.
-IRI Chakra Max is a DAM/DAP firewall that records and controls all database accesses and activity.
+Other IRI software, including FieldShield and CellShield EE, produce similar logs.

 In the case of DarkShield, the results of its LAN-wide file searches and masking operations are saved into PSV (pipe separated values) or other delimited files.The sample log used in this article contains the fields: